cosmoframework/cosmo-pagination/README.markdown

 # Pagination

-Helps build a pagination list of buttons.

-Defaults to using Bulma CSS.
+Helps build the pagination buttons in a (web) app.
+Includes a ready-to-use Djula template with Bulma CSS.

 Steps: